Kemanth/MADPIE/README.md

 ### Overview

 Maximum and Average queuing Delay with Proportional Integral controller Enhanced (MADPIE) [1] is an extension of PIE [2], that adds deterministic packet drops at controlled intervals.
-This repository provides an implementation of MADPIE in ns-3-dev [3].
+This repository provides an implementation of MADPIE in ns-3-dev, changeset 12328 [3].

 ### Simulating MADPIE

 To simulate MADPIE algorithm, the attribute MADPIE must be set to true, as shown below:

-Config::SetDefault ("ns3::PieQueueDisc::MADPIE", BooleanValue (true));
+`Config::SetDefault ("ns3::PieQueueDisc::MADPIE", BooleanValue (true));`

 ### MADPIE example

 An example program for MADPIE has been provided in

-src/traffic-control/examples/pie-example.cc
+`src/traffic-control/examples/pie-example.cc`

 and should be executed as

-./waf --run "pie-example --queueDiscType=MADPIE"
+`./waf --run "pie-example --queueDiscType=MADPIE"`

 ### References